Questions and answers CSRD and ESRS

 The CSRD (Corporate Sustainability Reporting Directive) is a European Directive that requires certain undertakings to report on sustainability in a sustainability report.
 This sustainability report is part of the management report.
 The sustainability report must be reviewed by an external auditor.
 The CSRD describes what information the sustainability report must contain.
 The undertaking should address in the report:

-• the undertaking's impact on society and the environment.
+• the undertaking's impact on people and the environment.

 • the role of sustainability in the governance of the undertaking.